minnojs/minno-time/resources/tutorials/stroop-inheritance.md

 }
 ```

-Finaly, interactions may change the data object in real time, while the trial is running. `setTrialAttr` sets data into the data object.
+Finally, interactions may change the data object in real time, while the trial is running. `setTrialAttr` sets data into the data object.
 The following interaction sets the *score* property of the data object to *1* (go [here](./API.md#interactions-actions) to learn more about the `setTrialAttr` action).

 ```js
 {